marshallswain/feathers-pinia/docs/guide/use-auth.md

 }
 ```

-When you provide the `userStore` option, the `user` object returned from calling `authenticate` will be added to the
+When you provide the `servicePath` option, the `user` object returned from calling `authenticate` will be added to the
 `userStore`.
 The `auth` util will store the `userId` internally and expose a `user` getter that pulls the reactive `user`
 from the `userStore`.